-Whether it is the workplace, a restaurant, the subway, or even in the church, everything has its own set of best practices that following them can promote safety and comfort.
+Whether it is the workplace, a restaurant, the subway, or even in the church, everything has its set of practices that following them can promote safety and comfort.

-Humans as we are, we cannot avoid thinking that the people around us may be too concerned about their business.
+We cannot avoid thinking that the people around us may be too concerned about their business.
 A part of our brain says this could not be true.
-But if you look at every scenario, there is a certain extent that appears it might be true.
+But looking at every scenario, there is a certain extent that appears it might be true.

-When you are on a bus or train, would you rather keep texting rather than giving up your seat to an elderly gentleman standing with his cane?
+Let's say, for example, you are on a bus or train, would you rather keep texting than giving up your seat to an elderly gentleman standing with his cane?
 He's a few meters away, after all.
 Is that how it should be?

 Enjoying snacks with friends at the park left you with empty crinkly snack bags.
 You spotted the janitress somewhere along so that means someone will be picking after your mess.
 What would you do?

 We are all born with kindness in our hearts that has been pushed away with a seemingly busy lifestyle.
 Etiquette awakens this natural kindness that tells us to do what is right.

 Knowing how to behave appropriately in any situation empowers us with self-assurance.
 We are able to communicate better.
 It helps us speak up and break down barriers and doubts.
 No matter where circumstances bring us, setting things with harmony exhibits self-confidence.